Lexicon

 ORIGINAL

 The boundary beyond which governance operates faster than deliberation can enter.
 Beyond it, no voice reaches.
 Citizens cross the participation horizon without knowing they have crossed it — you cannot deliberate about a decision that completed before you knew it was being made, and you cannot contest an outcome whose causes have already propagated beyond reconstruction.
-The concept names the speed boundary at which democratic governance mechanisms cease to function: deliberation, participation, and contestation all assume a tempo that humans can match.
 When coordination outpaces the governed, accountability becomes retrospective at best and fictional at worst.
-The participation horizon is not a metaphor for difficulty but a structural limit: beyond it, the governed experience only the decision wake.
-The constitutional response is not to slow coordination — the efficiency gains are real and their loss would be costly — but to ensure that power exercised beyond the participation horizon leaves receipts, so that what cannot be contested in real time can be audited, challenged, and corrected after the fact.
+The participation horizon is not a metaphor for difficulty but a hard limit: beyond it, the governed experience only the decision wake.
+The response is not to slow coordination — the efficiency gains are real — but to ensure that power exercised beyond the horizon leaves receipts, so that what cannot be contested in real time can be audited and corrected after the fact.

 The Penumbra